UAB-CINL/UAB-CINL.github.io/docs/scanner/scheduling.md

 ### CINL Setup Time

-Note the 15 minute buffer time after clinical each weekday.
-This buffer is to provide a safeguard in case clinical needs additional time to wrap up.
-Keep in mind that this is a possible outcome when scheduling your scans over that buffer.
-Please reach out to Eleanor Yourich with any issues.
+Note the 15-minute buffer time after clinical use each weekday.
+This buffer is to provide a safeguard in case patients need additional time to wrap up their exams.
+Keep in mind that the scanner may not be available immediately when scheduling your scans over that buffer.
+Please reach out to us with any issues (CINL@uab.edu).

 ### User Setup Time

-There is up to a 30 minute window that we allow for setup and teardown (enough time to get the participant set up and then out of the scanner afterwards), and this 30-minute time can be scheduled separately from the actual scan time.
+For studies requesting one hour or more of scan time, a 30-minute time slot can can be scheduled separately from the actual scan time.
+This window allows enough time to get participants and equipment set up and then out of the scanner suite afterwards.
 If scan setup exceeds 30 minutes, then this extra time is billed for the study.
 Scan time is billed a minimum of 1 hour, and then in 15 minute intervals for time over 1 hour.

 <!-- markdownlint-disable MD046 -->
 !!! note